Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Theory.md

 # Introduction to Geographic Information System (GIS) and QGIS

 *By Rowan van der Kaaden.
-Updated by Jonathon Taylor*
+Updated by Jonathon Taylor and Aino Huujärvi*

 ## What is GIS and why do we use it?

-GIS, which stands for Geographic Information System, is a technology that involves **capturing, storing, analyzing, and presenting geographically referenced data**.
+GIS, which stands for Geographic Information Systems, is a technology that involves **capturing, storing, analyzing, and presenting geographically referenced data**.
 It integrates various types of information, such as maps, aerial imagery, and tabular data, into a digital framework that allows users to **view, understand, and analyze spatial patterns and relationships**.

 GIS is used in a wide range of fields and industries, including: